penguin1148/AI-Art/README.md

 # AI-Art: Hand Motion Drawing

-Transform your hand movements into colorful art!
-This interactive application uses your webcam to track hand motions and creates beautiful, fading trails as you move your hands through the air.

-## Features

 - **Real-time Hand Tracking**: Uses MediaPipe for accurate hand detection and tracking
 - **Colorful Trails**: Draw with rainbow colors that cycle automatically
 - **Fading Effect**: Trails gradually fade away after 3 seconds of no motion